apache/drill/_docs/data-sources-and-file-formats/050-json-data-model.md

     5 rows selected (0.252 seconds)

 ### Example: Access a Map Field in an Array
 To access a map field in an array, use dot notation to drill down through the hierarchy of the JSON data to the field.
-Examples are based on the following [City Lots San Francisco in .json](https://github.com/zemirco/sf-city-lots-json), modified slightly as described in the empty array workaround in ["Limitations and Workarounds."]({{ site.baseurl }}/docs/json-data-model#empty-array)
+Examples are based on the following [City Lots San Francisco in .json](https://github.com/zemirco/sf-city-lots-json).

     {
       "type": "FeatureCollection",